ryor/ryor/README.md

 ### Get started:

-Install: `npm install -D ryor`
+First, install ryor as a project development dependency: `npm install -D ryor`

-Create a subdirectory in your project's root directory ("tasks" is a good option) for your task runner and runnable ES modules.
+Next, create a subdirectory in your project's root directory for your task runner and runnable ES modules ("tasks" is a good option).
 A runnable module must export a **run** value, which can be a string, an array or a function (sync or async).
 Runnable modules should also export a **description** value describing what the runnable does ("No description provided" is output in the CLI usage information for the runnable otherwise).

 **Note:** `"type": "module"` in the project's package.json file is required and version 16 or greater of Node.js is recommended.

 <br />

-### Runnable ES module examples:
+### Create runnables:

 A string run value can be used to call a CLI: